Jeremy Pena Player Props: Astros vs. Athletics

-The Houston Astros, including Jeremy Pena (.341 slugging percentage in past 10 games, including no home run), take on starter James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+The Houston Astros, including Jeremy Pena (.341 slugging percentage in past 10 games, including no home run), take on starting pitcher Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.

 Jeremy Pena Game Info & Props vs. the Athletics